nguyenquan-2510/RPG-Tile-Game/log.md

 ### `14/11/2025`
 - Upgrade the draw method so that it can be drawn with scale
 - Added ultis/render
-- Haven't created the player character and the camera yet
+- Added player and still testing the anim8 lib